WhatsHalal/handbook/how-we-work.md

 In between each cycle, we usually spend 1-2 weeks cooling down, dealing with various backlogs or bug smashes, and figuring out what we should tackle next.

-We’re currently naming the cycles after different types of Halal food
+We’re currently naming the cycles after different types of Halal food.

 ## Heartbeats